 Types of Black Tea

 With hundreds of varieties, cultivars, altitudes, soil types, and unique processing methods, there’s potentially an unlimited number of different black teas to be grown and consumed.
 Here’s what all black teas, regardless of type, have in common:

-- Produces a darker liquor, usually brown or red in colour.
+- Produces a darker liquor, usually brown or red in color.

 - Has a bold, roasted aroma.

-- Is stronger, sweeter and fuller in flavour and body than green tea.
+- Is stronger, sweeter and fuller in flavor and body than green tea.

 - Contains higher levels of tannins than other tea types, which can cause a slight bitterness.

-- Is often consumed with milk and sugar to complement the rich sweetness of the natural tea flavours.
+- Is often consumed with milk and sugar to complement the rich sweetness of the natural tea flavors.